sonic-net/SONiC/doc/mgmt/Management Framework.md

 1. Pyang compiler (for YANG to OpenAPI conversion)
 2. Swagger generator
 3. YGOT generator
-4. pyang compiler (for CVL YANG to YIN conversion)
+4. pyang compiler (for YANG to YIN conversion)

 ##### 3.2.1.1 YANG to OpenAPI converter